v-lai/calendar-app/README.md

 ### Installation and Set Up
 1. Fork and clone this repository.
-2. Create a virtual environment. `virtualenv calendar-app` (or whatever you want to call it)
+2. Create a virtual environment.
+In terminal: `virtualenv calendar-app` (or whatever you want to call "calendar-app") Install virtualenvwrapper before  this step if you do not already have it (https://pypi.python.org/pypi/virtualenvwrapper).
-3. Install requirements with: `pip install -r requirements.txt`
+3. Install requirements with: `pip install -r requirements.txt` in terminal.
-4. Create your database and run `python manage.py db upgrade`
+4. Create your calendar-app database in terminal using: `createdb calendar-db` and run `python manage.py db upgrade`.
+Install Postgres before this step if you do not already have it (https://www.postgresql.org/download/).
+5. Set your local environment variables for a secret key for the CSRF token protection in the forms.
+While in your virtualenv, run `[subl,atom,code] $VIRTUAL_ENV/bin/postactivate` in terminal, depending on your text editor preferences/setup.
+Example: `code $VIRTUAL_ENV/bin/postactivate` to open up the file in VSCode.
+Add `export SECRET_KEY='YOUR_SECRET_KEY'` to the file and save.
-5. Start the server using `python app.py`
+6. Start the server using `python app.py` in terminal.
-6. View the page in your browser at `localhost:5000`
+7. View the page in your browser at `localhost:5000`

 ## Built With